 In the early 1600s, fishermen reported the schools of cod there were sometimes “so thick by the shore that we hardly have been able to row a boat through them.”

 This is how much cod people took out of the Northeast Atlantic over the last 60 years:

 Particularly in the 60’s, we took out much more than the population could sustain.
-Even wires throughout this period, the way we fished destroyed the cod’s habitat so that, by the 90’s, the population crashed.
+Even worse, throughout this period, the way we fished destroyed the cod’s habitat so that, by the 90’s, the population crashed.